noherczeg/webpack-ts-eslint-prettier-react-jest/README.md

 - Jest: for testing
 - git configuration + .editorconfig: to ensure proper line endings, file encodings

-Added benefit is that test assertions can be ran independently inside any IDE, e.g.: Webstorm.
+Added benefit is that test assertions can be ran independently inside any IDE, e.g.: WebStorm.